 We have been rolling out an intensive stock condition survey process to enable us to fully articulate our journey to Carbon Neutral, by 2050, over the next twelve months.
-Our Asset Management and New homes Strategies set out clear direction for investment, refurbishment, regeneration and disposals.

 The European Regional Development Fund (ERDF) grant funding secured to deliver our Warmer Homes Project, which includes external wall insulation and heating solutions will improve our rural off gas homes.